raboley/the-heroes-journey/source/index.html.md

 # Multiple Language Tab Options with Slate

-@todo #10:30mins Create documentation for what slate is, how to install it, run it locally, and view it published.
+@todo #10:15mins Document what slate is and installation process

+@todo #10:15mins Document how to run slate locally

+@todo #10:30mins Document how to publish slate to github pages

 # Diagrams embedded into Documentation using Lucidchart